-After a successful call for proposals, Ontario is funding over 65 projects at colleges, universities, Indigenous Institutes and private career colleges across the province, creating up to 250 new micro-credentials.
-These micro-credentials will be ready for enrolment in 2022.
+After a successful call for proposals, Ontario approved over 65 projects at colleges, universities, Indigenous Institutes and private career colleges across the province, creating up to 250 new micro-credentials.

 About the fund

-The Challenge Fund’s intent is to increase the number and types of micro-credentials available in the province.
-These micro-credentials will respond to regional labour market needs and increase collaboration between the private and public sectors through formal partnerships among postsecondary institutions, training providers and employers.
+The Challenge Fund’s intent was to increase the number and types of micro-credentials available in the province.
+These micro-credentials respond to regional labour market needs and increase collaboration between the private and public sectors through formal partnerships among postsecondary institutions, training providers and employers.

-The micro-credentials developed from this fund will focus on training that:
+The micro-credentials developed from this fund focus on training that:

 - is employer responsive and leads directly to local or regional jobs